KJBurnett/Child-Process-Management/README.md

 }
 ```

-- Finally, we can finish this program by adding to each process returned from "GetChildProcesses" an eventhanlder for when the process is exited.
+- Finally, we can finish this program by adding to each process returned from "GetChildProcesses" an eventhandler for when the process is exited.

 ```C#
 foreach(Process process in processList)